 To demonstrate this, read about how a fake restaurant in Italy got the number one listing in its town, resulting in a fine for TripAdvisor by the Italian Antitrust Authority.

-The way we’ve observed companies game Trip Advisor is very simple: they start a new business or service, invite all their friends to try it for free on the condition that they write a review on Trip Advisor, and voilá.
+The way we’ve observed companies game Trip Advisor is very simple: they start a new business or service, and invite all their friends to try it for free on the condition that they write a review on Trip Advisor and voilá — they’re top rated!

 Check out this article on Vice about how one of their writers got his ramshackle London shed listed as London’s number one restaurant.